ageron/tensorflow-safari-course/README.md

     $ jupyter notebook

 This should start the Jupyter server locally, and open your browser.
 If your browser does not open automatically, visit [localhost:8888](http://localhost:8888/tree).
-Click on `index.ipynb` to get started.
-You can visit [http://localhost:8888/nbextensions](http://localhost:8888/nbextensions) to activate and configure Jupyter extensions.
+Click on `Introduction to TensorFlow.ipynb` to get started.

 That's it!
 Have fun learning TensorFlow.